Canine Pigment Type Switch

 Pigment Type Switch Dogs Agouti Locus Recessive Black aa

-The DEFB103 gene at the K-Locus encodes the building plan for β-Defensin 103 (CBD103).
+The DEFB103 gene at the K locus encodes the building plan for β-Defensin 103 (CBD103).
 This protein normally is part of the innate immune response system of the skin.

-KB is able to bind to the MC1 receptor where it promotes eumelanin production and blocks both ASIP and α-MSH from binding to MC1R[1].
+The KB gene product binds to MC1R where it promotes eumelanin production. it blocks both ASIP and α-MSH from binding to MC1R[1].

 Pigment Type Switch Dogs K Locus